-When I lived in Charlotte, NC, there was once Thai restaurant I’d visit often.
+When I lived in Charlotte, NC, there was one Thai restaurant I’d visit often.
 For family birthdays, lunch special meetups with my best friend, and sometimes just to order my favorite seasonal dessert, Mango Sticky Rice.
-The one dish I’d ALWAYS order was this minced chicken dish full of soft onions, garlic, and fresh thai basil called Pad Krapow.
-It had simple ingredients, but packed so much flavor in every bite.
+The one dish I’d ALWAYS order was this minced chicken dish full of soft onions, garlic, and fresh Thai basil called Pad Krapow.
+It had simple ingredients but packed so much flavor in every bite.
 Sometimes I’d even eat it as a cold leftover, it was that good.

-The recipe below is not meant to be an authentic Thai recipe because, well, I’m not Thai 🙂 But, it’s close to what I’d order at my favorite restaurant.
+The recipe below for my Thai Basil Chicken is not meant to be an authentic Thai recipe because, well, I’m not Thai 🙂 But, it’s close to what I’d order at my favorite restaurant.
 I hope you enjoy it!
 If you decide to make this recipe or have any questions about how to make it, head over to my instagram @thefamiliarkitchen so we can connect and I can see how it turned out for you!

 - Sesame Chili Oil, 3 tbsp